OJB-Quantum/Quantum-Native-Solvers/README.md

 # Quantum-Native-Solvers
-A compilation of quantum-native solver techniques that can be used to map and run on a quantum computer.
+A compilation of quantum-native solver techniques that can be mapped and ran on a quantum computer.
 Compiled by Onri Jay Benally.

 [![License](https://img.shields.io/badge/Creative_Commons-License-green)](https://choosealicense.com/licenses/cc-by-4.0)